NATIONAL SERVICES PARTNERSHIP AGREEMENTS: How to Apply

 Electronic application through Grants.gov is MANDATORY.

-Register or renew/verify your registration with Grants.gov and SAM.gov at least one month before the deadline.
+Register or renew/verify your registration with Grants.gov and SAM.gov at least two weeks before the deadline.

-IMPORTANT: Grants.gov will be down for maintenance and unavailable from September 23-29, 2022.
-We recommend that you submit your application by September 13, 2022 to give yourself ample time to resolve any problems that you might encounter.
+We suggest that you submit your application at least 10 days prior to the deadline to give yourself ample time to resolve any problems that you might encounter.
 You take significant risk by waiting until the day of the deadline to submit your application.
 Late applications will not be accepted.

 Registration